-Will The Repair Be Noticable?
+Will The Repair Be Noticeable?

 An important point to note is that the repaired area on the windscreen will not be as clear as the surrounding area.
-This is due to the resin having a different texture to the glass.
+This is due to the resin having a different texture from the glass.

-Don’t Put Off Windscreen Chip Repair
+Don’t Put Off Windscreen-Chip Repair

 You may be thinking “the chip is so small, can’t I just leave it for now?”

 However, if a vehicle has a crack or chip in the windscreen it is more vulnerable to failure from repeated driving and this presents a safety issue.